jakemoody/courses-plotly-python/chapter2.md

 ## Mapping Mt.
 Bruno

 Next, we're going to show you how you can even visualize surface data with Plotly!
 The data for Mt.
 Bruno is preloaded in the console as `z_data`.
-In this exercise you will use the `go.Surface()` function to create an object called `data`.
+In this exercise, you will use the `go.Surface()` function to create an object called `data`.
 This time, you only need to set one argument, `z`.
 The `layout` object has already been created and is available in the console for you.

 *** =instructions
-- Create an object `data` where the `z` arugument is equal to `z_data` as a matrix (don't forget the bracket notation!)
+- Create an object `data` where the `z` argument is equal to `z_data` as a matrix (don't forget the bracket notation!)

 *** =hint
 - The `z` argument should be set to `z = z_data.as_matrix()`